SERVICE

 Eligibility:

-• In order to qualify, you must be a property owner, co-owner or a purchaser named in a contract of sale.
-You must occupy your home as your principal place of residence as January 1 of each year.
+• You must be a property owner, co-owner or a purchaser named in a contract of sale.
+You must occupy your home as your principal place of residence.

-• A dwelling does not qualify for the exemption if it is, or is intended to be, rented, vacant and unoccupied, or the vacation or secondary home of the claimant.
+• A dwelling does not qualify for the exemption if it's rented, vacant and unoccupied, or the vacation or secondary home of the claimant.

 Deadline: